(a) Death. In support of a claim based on death, the claimant may be required to submit the following evidence or information:

 (1) Proof of ownership.

 (2) A detailed statement of the amount claimed with respect to each item of property.

 (3) An itemized receipt of payment for necessary repairs or itemized written estimates of the cost of such repairs.

-(4) A statement listing date of purchase, purchase price and salvage value, where repair is not economical.
+(4) A statement listing date of purchase, purchase price, market value of the property as of date of damage, and salvage value, where repair is not economical.

-(5) Any other evidence or information which may have a bearing on either the responsibility of the United States for the injury to or loss of property or the damages claimed.
+(5) Any other evidence or information which may have a bearing on the responsibility of the United States either for the injury to or loss of property or for the damage claimed.

 (d) Time limit.
 All evidence required to be submitted by this section shall be furnished by the claimant within a reasonable time.
 Failure of a claimant to furnish evidence necessary to a determination of his claim within three months after a request therefor has been mailed to his last known address may be deemed an abandonment of the claim.
 The claim may be thereupon disallowed.